Parameter-Efficient Continual Fine-Tuning: A Survey: Future Directions

 The evolution of tasks from single-ability tasks, such as image classification, to more complex reasoning tasks demands a re-evaluation of existing continual learning methods or the proposal of new approaches.
 Classically, many methods in CL are evaluated using classification datasets such as CIFAR and ImageNet.
 There has been a recent push towards transitioning from hard split datasets to benchmarks that reflect more natural temporal and task shifts \cite{lin2021clear,verwimp2023clad}.
 Despite this, very few studies address the specific requirement for more complex reasoning tasks, such as visual question answering \cite{marino2021krisp,yi2018neural,lei2023symbolic}, decision-making \cite{dong2019neural}, motion programming \cite{kulal2021hierarchical}, scene understanding \cite{liu2019learning}.

 Reasoning tasks can differ significantly in their requirements.
 For instance, in image classification, a model continually improves its ability to recognize objects within a single modality and primarily focuses on learning representations for each class.
-However, in reasoning tasks like visual question answering, a model in many cases need to acquire multiple new abilities such as attribute recognition, knowledge reasoning based on changing demands \cite{lei2023symbolic,zhang2023vqacl}.
+However, in reasoning tasks such as visual question answering, a model often needs to acquire multiple new abilities such as attribute recognition, knowledge reasoning based on changing demands \cite{lei2023symbolic,zhang2023vqacl}.

 Representation methods that focus on retain representative embedding from historical task typically fail to handle this situation, thus cannot be applied directly.
 Traditional replay techniques may prove insufficient in addressing these more intricate tasks as well.
-Some good examples that dive deeper into the specific need for reasoning tasks are: \cite{marconato2023neuro} maps sub-symbolic inputs to high-level concepts and explicitly replay concepts for CL in neuro-symbolic architectures such as DeepProbLog \cite{manhaeve2018deepproblog}; ~\cite{lei2023symbolic} utilizes scene graph as a prompt to represent previous images in visual question answering task and replays pseudo scene graphs alongside corresponding QA pairs.
+Some good examples that dive deeper into the specific need for reasoning tasks are: Concept-Level Continual Learning \cite{marconato2023neuro} maps sub-symbolic inputs to high-level concepts and explicitly replay concepts for CL in neuro-symbolic architectures such as DeepProbLog \cite{manhaeve2018deepproblog}; SGP \cite{lei2023symbolic} utilizes scene graph as a prompt to represent previous images in visual question answering task and replays pseudo scene graphs alongside corresponding QA pairs.

 Therefore, a promising direction for future research efforts involves developing novel approaches to improve the reasoning ability of large models within the framework of continual learning.